 I have set up a course structure for you to follow in order to meet the deadlines and not be overwhelmed by the workload in the course.
-This structure is not strictly required, EXCEPT that you MUST MEET THE MODULE DEADLINES for the quizzes, exams, and module assignments.
+This structure is not strictly required, EXCEPT that you MUST MEET THE MODULE DEADLINES for the quizzes, exams, , and the course assignment.